Guidance before shoulder surgery.

 Medication:

-should take your usual medications with a small sip of water or clear fluids (see above) unless otherwise directed.
+On the morning of your operation you should take your usual medications with a small sip of water or clear fluids (see above) unless otherwise directed.
 Certain medications are best omitted such as ACE inhibitors (eg: Ramipril, Lisinopril and Captopril).
 If in doubt please check with your surgeon.

 The surgeon: